Solractys/zed-config/README.md

-This is my Zed config :D.
+This is my Zed config :D. (42 Header included)